A Dirty Shame: Production

 John Waters decided to make the film after discovering several sexual slang terms and branches existed on the internet, explaining the groups and terminology found in the film.
 The film was shot entirely on-location in Baltimore on Harford Road which is prominently featured in the film.
 In a featurette on the DVD veteran stage actress Suzanne Shepherd recalled that when she was cast as Big Ethel, she was completely unfamiliar with Waters' work and she had no idea what to expect when she showed up for the first script review.
 Horrified by what she was reading, she became so distraught that she began to cry.
 She tried to quit the project but Waters and her cast mates managed to persuade her to stay.
 Paul Giamatti was originally slated to play Vaughn Stickles, but dropped out before filming began.

 The film received an NC-17 rating from the Motion Picture Association of America (MPAA).
-Many major theater chains will not screen a film with that rating, and many media outlets limit or refuse advertising for NC-17-rated films, thus severely limiting distribution.
+This caused the film's distribution to be severely limited, as most major theater chains don't show NC-17 rated films while media outlets are reluctant to carry advertising for these movies.
 When Waters asked what he would need to cut for them to give his film an R rating, he was told that the ratings board "stopped taking notes."
 After Waters unsuccessfully attempted to appeal the rating, the film was released with the NC-17 classification.

 Reception

-A Dirty Shame received mixed reviews from critics, with its unashamed vulgarity being both lauded and lampooned.
+A Dirty Shame received mixed reviews from critics, with its explicitness both lauded and lampooned.
 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 53% based on 117 reviews, with an average rating of 5.6/10.
 The website's critics consensus reads, "John Waters casts his provocative eye towards libido in a sex satire that won't leave audiences feeling too Dirty, but this sophomoric farce doesn't strike a nerve like his best work – a real Shame."
-On Metacritic, the film has a weighted average score of 56 out of 100, based on 34 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 56 out of 100, based on 34 critics, indicating "mixed or average" reviews.